amarkaswan/CarND-Advanced-Lane-Lines/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-In this project, our goal is to write a software pipeline to identify the lane boundaries in a video having distortion, curves, shadows and different road pavements.
+In this project, our goal is to write a software pipeline to identify the lane boundaries in a video having distortion, curve, shadow and different road pavements.

 Creating a great writeup:
 ---